Gazeshooter/mod-emerald-dreamway/README.md

 - Automatic installation of database records

 # Installation
-1. Clone to your AzerothCore modules directory
+1. Clone repo to your AzerothCore modules directory
-2. Rebuild `worldserver`
+2. Rebuild and restart `worldserver`
-3. Start `worldserver` The module's SQL files will automatically add the required GameObject templates and spawns to the world database
+The module's SQL files will automatically add the required GameObject templates and spawns to the world database

 # Configuration
 | Setting                            | Default | Description                          |